Rhodes College: History

-However, President Diehl's most significant change to the college came in 1925, when he orchestrated the movement of the campus from Clarksville to its present location in Memphis, Tennessee (the Clarksville campus now forms part of the grounds of Austin Peay State University).
+Diehl's most significant change to the college came in 1925, when he orchestrated the movement of the campus from Clarksville to its present location in Memphis, Tennessee (the Clarksville campus now forms part of the grounds of Austin Peay State University).
 The move provided an increase in financial contributions and student enrollment, and, despite the Great Depression and World War II, the college began to grow.
-In 1945, the college adopted its penultimate name Southwestern at Memphis in order to distinguish itself from other colleges and universities containing the name "Southwestern."
+In 1945, the college adopted its penultimate name "Southwestern at Memphis" in order to distinguish itself from other colleges and universities containing the name "Southwestern."

-Charles Diehl retired in 1948, and the Board of Trustees unanimously chose physics professor Dr. Peyton N. Rhodes as his successor.
+Diehl retired in 1948, and the board of trustees unanimously chose physics professor Peyton N. Rhodes as his successor.
 During Rhodes' sixteen-year presidency the college admitted its first Black students; added ten new buildings, including Burrow Library, Mallory Gymnasium, and the emblematic Halliburton Tower; increased enrollment from 600 to 900; founded a campus chapter of the Phi Beta Kappa Society; and grew the endowment to over $14 million.
-In 1984, the Board of Trustees decided the name "Southwestern" needed to be retired, and the college's name was changed to Rhodes College to honor the man who had served the institution for more than fifty years.
+In 1984, the board of trustees decided the name "Southwestern" needed to be retired, and the college's name was changed to Rhodes College to honor the man who had served the institution for more than fifty years.

 Rhodes has grown into a nationally ranked liberal arts and sciences college.
-Under the leadership of Dr. James Daughdrill (president from 1973 to 1999) and Dr. William E. Troutt (president from 1999 to 2017), the college's physical expansion continued, and Rhodes now offers more than 50 majors, interdisciplinary majors, minors, and academic programs.
+Under the leadership of James H. Daughdrill, Jr. (president from 1973 to 1999) and William E. Troutt (president from 1999 to 2017), the college's physical expansion continued, and Rhodes now offers more than 50 majors, interdisciplinary majors, minors, and academic programs.
 Additionally, the school has built partnerships with numerous Memphis institutions to provide students with a network of research, service, and internships opportunities.

-In July 2017, Dr. Marjorie Hass began her tenure as the 20th president of Rhodes College, as the college's first female president.
-She departed Rhodes in June 2021 after being named the president of the Council of Independent Colleges.
-On December 6, 2021, Jennifer M. Collins was named the 21st president of Rhodes College following a unanimous vote by the board of trustees.
-President Collins assumed her responsibilities on July 1, 2022.
+In July 2017, Marjorie Hass began her tenure as the 20th president of Rhodes College, as the college's first female president.
+She departed Rhodes in June 2021 after being named the president of the Council of Independent Colleges and was succeeded by Jennifer Collins.